raskitoma/pls_grabber/README.md

 4. Run with `docker-compose.yml build && docker-compose.yml up -d`.
 Please be patient, it takes a while, because it has to install some packages and, since it depends on Selenium, it has to download the browser and the driver.

 5. You can see the logs with `docker-compose.yml logs -f`

+## Grafana Dashboard

+There is a dashboard called `pls_network_dashboard.json` so you can import into your Grafana instance.
+It requires the following:

+- An InfluxDB datasource with a bucket called `pls` (the same you use for data store with the script, but use a token with read access only.)
+- A Prometheus datasource that has your node's metrics.

 ## Updates